fido-device-onboard/client-sdk-fidoiot/docs/setup.md

 $ echo -n <{http,https}://{DNS,IP}:port> > data/manufacturer_addr.bin
 ```

+The following rules apply while setting the value:
+ a) Atmost, five (5) characters are read for transport protocol and all characters thereafter, until `://`, are completely ignored.
+Supported values are `http` and `https`.
+Any other value will result in an error.
-The port information is optional.
-If one is not specified in the network address, `8039` is chosen as the default port.
+ b) Atmost, five (5) characters are read for port and all characters thereafter, are completely ignored.
+This information is optional and if one is not specified, or if an invalid value containing five or less characters are specified, `8039` is chosen as the default port.
+ c) The URL separators `://` and `:` are mandatory.

 ```shell
 # To set the manufacturer address without the port information
 $ cd <path-to-client-sdk-fidoiot>